VOLCANIC

 Hot pools WTLGNN082 (rear) and WTLGNN081 (front) north of Thumb Paintpots

-A splashing mud pot appears in the south next to the boardwalk.
+A splashing mud pot appeared in the south next to the old boardwalk.

 Mud Pot WTLGNN085 West Thumb Basin Yellowstone